 Dear Miley Cyrus,

-I first want to say how sorry I am for the way Christians are treating you, tweeting you, and hypocritically judging you for your performance at the VMA’s.
+I first want to say how sorry I am for the way people are treating you and tweeting you for your performance at the VMA’s.
 While most of the world sits back and wonders “What the heck happened to Miley?”
 I personally wonder, “What’s going on in Miley’s heart?”

 I cannot say I enjoyed your performance, but I can say I my heart breaks for you, your future, and your identity as a woman.